aercolino/lottoland-job-challenge/README.md

 No tests for now.
 I use to write test afterwards, but this is just a job challenge, I'm not going to add them.

+### The End

+Enjoy reviewing my code.

+And, please, don't forget to browse my blog https://mondotondo.com, where I published around 400 technical articles, for more than 15 years.

 ---